zsparal/api-documentation/source/payments/refunds.rst

 A *refund* allows an amount to be returned to your customer.
 The refunded amount will be withheld from your next settlement.

-Refunds are create using the :doc:`/reference/v2/refunds-api/create-refund`.
+Refunds are created using the :doc:`/reference/v2/refunds-api/create-refund`.
 When using Orders, we recommend using the :doc:`/reference/v2/orders-api/create-order-refund` instead.

 Most payment methods support refunds.
 Refunds are not available for paysafecard and gift cards.